curiousest/curiousest.github.io/_drafts/2025-03-22-our-lady-of-the-immaculate-commitment.md

 *Can I please exit the simulation?*
 Drone thought to himself.

-He stared at the coffin, not even remembering whose funeral this is.
+He stared at the coffin, not even remembering whose funeral it was.
 It occurred to him that he’s an organ donor.
 Are funerals for remembering or erasing?
 It must be both.
 He tried to come up with a suitable definition of "to erase" until he arrived at: *a short, intense remembering that makes space for something else*.
 Yes, that sounded right.
 And then he let go of the word, "erase", to make space for something else.

 He stared up at the stained glass windows inside the Church.
 Looking at them, the saints and Jesus and angels and Mary.
 A depiction of Mary caught his eye, with her blue gown lit up.
 And then his eyes were drawn to an androgynous angel.
 Naked curves... kind of hot.
 He imagined some nice soft warm white skin that he'd like to touch with his fingertips.
 He looked around for some stained-glass hotties, but they were all depictions of Mary.
 Not hot.
 Drone was disappointed.